bagrinsergiu/BitBlox-Api/docs/quick_start.rst

 To manage Default Themes:

-1. Click Manage Themes in the Actions section for selected Remote Editor
+1. Click Manage Themes for selected Remote Editor
-2. Click Enable/Disable in the Actions section for selected Theme
+2. Click Enable/Disable for selected Theme

 To create your own Themes:

-1. Click Manage Themes in the Actions section for selected Remote Editor
+1. Click Manage Themes for selected Remote Editor
 2. Click Add New Theme
 3. Choose Template and click create